How to Replace Your Naturalization Certificate (and What It Costs)

 NOTE: Even if you submitted your Form N565 by mail, you can still create an online account with USCIS to track and manage your case online.
 After submitting the naturalization replacement application form by mail, USCIS will send you an Account Acceptance Notice.
 This will contain guidelines on how to create your online account.

-It is within your prerogative to either use the online account or choose not to.
-USCIS will still continue to process your naturalization replacement application even if you choose not to access the online account and you will continue to get your copies of notifications about your application by mail through the U.S. Postal Service.
+USCIS will still continue to process your naturalization replacement application even if you choose not to access the online account, and you will continue to get your copies of notifications about your application by mail through the U.S. Postal Service.

 Supporting Documents for Naturalization Replacement Application